nazann/Play-store-app-analytics/README.md

 Have you ever thought about building your own iOS or Android app?
 If so, you've probably wondered how the app stores work and what makes an app successful.

-In this project, we replicate some of the analytics provided by industry tools like **App Annie** or **Sensor Tower** to answer key business questions for developers and marketers.
+In this project,Ireplicate some of the analytics provided by industry tools like **App Annie** or **Sensor Tower** to answer key business questions for developers and marketers.
 With thousands of apps published every year, it's important to understand:

 - How competitive different app categories are (e.g., Games, Lifestyle, Weather)
 - Which categories offer compelling opportunities based on their popularity